The Presidents Cup

 The opening hole at the Presidents Cup was a dogleg left, slightly uphill 373-yard par 4.
 By the time we arrived, the US Team had already teed off, and the International Team was set to tee off in about 20 minutes.
 One of the first groups on the tee that morning was the pairing of Abraham Ancer from Mexico, and Byeong-Hun An from South Korea.

-We met some golf fans on the first tee that had travelled from Mexico City and were emphatically cheering for Ancer.
+We met some golf fans on the first tee that had traveled from Mexico City and were emphatically cheering for Ancer.
 With a nice draw off the tee, his drive placed him perfectly in the middle of the fairway.
 That buttery smooth swing led him to play very well in the Cup.
 It was not until he faced Tiger Woods on Sunday that he lost his only point of the Cup.

 It was like seeing the future of golf as we watched the young International Team high fiving each other as they began their day.
 Standing just a few yards above Captain Ernie Els, we watched young South Korean Im Sung-jae, and Li Haotong from China tee off.
 We joined in with the cheering of local countrymen Marc Leishman and the young up and comer Cameron Smith.
 And, it was our first time ever seeing the 2010 Open Champion, South African Louis Oosthuizen.

-After watching the International Team tee off on one, we decided to walk ahead to see some shots from the US Team.
+After watching the International Team tee-off on one, we decided to walk ahead to see some shots from the US Team.
 After checking the golf course map, we decided to head to the 455-yard par 4 seventh.
 We found that if we stood on the right side of the dogleg left that we would also be strategically close to the dogleg left 439-yard par 4 ninth.

 First through was Tony Finau and Justin Thomas, both splitting the middle of the fairway.
-Next was Webb Simpson and Bryson DeChambeau, who missed it a little right but offered us a better view.
+Next were Webb Simpson and Bryson DeChambeau, who missed it a little right but offered us a better view.
 Ten minutes later we heard the first “fore” coming from the seventh tee.
 A split second later a loud thud was soon followed by scrambling fans.
 Before things quieted down, another “fore” was yelled from the tee!

-Closest to us was Patrick Cantlay.
+The closest to us was Patrick Cantlay.
 We made our way just behind the ball so we could have a direct view of him to the green.
 We could see that he had a decent lie in the dry rough.
 When he hit down on it, dust flew everywhere.
 But from where we stood, it looked like his shot finished long of the green.

 Familiar Looking Head Cover